Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Look for loans designed for new startups and small businesses.
 Merchant loans, short-term loans and P2P loans generally have less stringent lending criteria than traditional loans.
 You can also investigate getting a business or personal loan from a lender specializing in bad credit – although they charge origination fees to offset risk.

 The more you narrow your lender search to those likely to work with your type of business, the better your chances of approval.
-After gaining traction, develop a detailed business plan with a financial adviser to help you secure lower-cost financing.
+After gaining traction, develop a detailed business plan with a financial advisor to help you secure lower-cost financing.

 Bottom line